-A: The long awaited metro link from the city centre to Barcelona International airport (Aeroport del Prat de Llobregat) is now open and fully functional.
+A: There is a metro link from the city centre to Barcelona International airport (Aeroport del Prat de Llobregat).

-This is a brand new metro line, which opened on the 12th February 2016, linking Barcelona city and the airport.
-It is a fully automated train service (no human driver).
+This is a metro line linking Barcelona city and the airport.
+It is an automated train service (no human driver).

 The Airport Metro line, called L9 Sud, runs all the way to Barcelona airport and has stops at both T1 and T2 (Terminal 1 and Terminal 2).
 These stops are called Aeroport T2 and Aeroport T1.

 You can now catch the metro underground from anywhere in the city centre and plot your route to join any one of the stations on L9 Sud listed below.